Life’s too short to be in a job you’re not happy in. With enough focus and proactive action, anyone can create a career

 The average person has over twelve different jobs in their lifetime, and it’s very rare that we start our career on the exact path that we want to stay on for life.
-A career change could mean anything from a shifting into a new job at a different company, to a complete change into a brand new industry.
+A career change could mean anything from a starting a new job at a different company, to a complete change into a brand new industry.

 There are many important elements to changing job, from developing your personal brand to widening and deepening your network.
 Career coaching provides structure and guidance to plan and execute a career change into a job you really want, even if you don’t know what that ideal job looks like just yet.

 The Graduate Job Seeker

 As someone who led graduate recruitment teams in the corporate world for many years, I recognise it can feel like a tough market for graduate job seekers at the moment.
 But each year, many are successful in securing graduate places in their dream company.
 How can you set yourself apart from the hundreds of other graduate job seekers to land the job you really want?

 The first step is getting really clear on exactly what it is you’re looking for by working out what career path will suit your skills and your strengths.
 More and more graduate employers are switching to a Strengths based recruitment process, and it’s been proven that graduates who have jobs that align to their skills and strengths are more likely to be successful in the long run in their role.